webqit/oohtml/README.md

 A complex hierarchy of objects will often call for more than the normal top-down flow of data that the Bindings API facilitates.
 A child may need the ability to look up the component tree to directly access specific data, or in other words, "request" data from "context".
 This is possible via the Context API.

-And interestingly, the Context API is the "resolution" system behind the *HTMLImports* API and the declarative Data Binding features above!
+And interestingly, the Context API is the resolution system behind HTML Imports and Data Binding in OOHTML!

 Here, we simply leverage the DOM's existing event system to fire a "request" event and let an arbitrary "provider" in context fulfill the request.
-This becomes very simple with the Context API which is exposed on the document object and on element instances via the readonly `context` property.
+This becomes very simple with the Context API which is exposed on the document object and on element instances as the readonly `context` property.

-**-->** *with the `context.request()` method to fire a request*:
+**-->** *with the `context.request()` method for firing requests*:

 ```js
 // ------------